 Agile Marketing Framework

-Agile marketing is an approach that adapts agile principles and practices commonly used in software development to the field of marketing.
+Agile marketing is an approach that adapts agile principles and practices commonly used in software development to marketing.

 It focuses on flexibility, collaboration, and continuous improvement to help marketing teams respond to changing market conditions and customer needs more effectively.